Aksonik/quickPyPlot/README.md

 *source ~/.bashrc*

-#### If only input data is provided the program generates a simple plot:
+#### If only input data are provided the program generates a simple plot:

 *python main.py input/csd/aa/c*/csd.res*